Service Interruption: CSA services & operations have been affected due to COVID; please see below for service specific updates.

 - Develop a firm idea of what you want your club to represent, what activities or events your club may run, how you will recruit club members etc.

-- Make sure to review the CSA Clubs list to ensure that a similar club DOES NOT ALREADY EXISIT.
+- Make sure to review the CSA Clubs Directory spreadsheet (available via sidebar) to ensure that a similar club does not already exist.
 The CSA will not approve the creation of a new club if it is too similar to a pre-existing club.

 - Review this Step by Step Guide, Clubs Handbook, and Appendix G of the Central Student Association Policy Manual to become familiar with the expectations and requirements of being a club accredited under the CSA.